evild3ad/Get-MiniTimeline/README.md

 # Get-MiniTimeline
-Get-MiniTimeline.ps1 is a PowerShell script utilized to collect several forensic artifacts from a mounted forensic image and to auto-generate a MiniTimeline.
+Get-MiniTimeline.ps1 is a PowerShell script utilized to collect several forensic artifacts from a mounted forensic image and to auto-generate a MiniTimeline (colorized XLSX).

 Forensic Artifacts:
   * Master File Table ($MFT)